 When you do see an elephant, it won’t take long before many other jeeps are present at the animals as well.
 On the other hand, this of course also increases the opportunity to spot some elephants yourself.

-Lastly, what better way there is to manage expectation than with a photo overview of the safari.
+Lastly, what better way there is to manage expectations than with a photo overview of the safari?